rhboot/shim/SBAT.md

 time of shim review and	should not be changed without going back to a shim review.
 A vendor should be	able to	store as many certificated (or a CA certificate) as they need for all the components of all of their products.
-Older versions of this file can be revoked via sbat.
-In order to limit the footprint of the sbat revocation meta data, it is vital that vendors do not create additional key	files beyond what they have been approved for at shim review.
+Older versions of this file can be revoked via SBAT.
+In order to limit the footprint of the SBAT revocation meta data, it is vital that vendors do not create additional key	files beyond what they have been approved for at shim review.